 Northern Italy around 1000 AD

-By 1000 AD, the invading Lombards had married local rich men and women of Italy and mixed their families together.
-A few rich families – part Lombard and part Roman – ruled most of northern Italy as small independent countries.
-Supposedly these countries were part of the Holy Roman Empire, but really they did pretty much whatever they wanted to.
+By 1000 AD, the invading Lombards had married local rich men and women of Italy.
+They mixed their families together.
+A few rich families, part Lombard and part Roman, ruled most of northern Italy as small independent countries.
+Supposedly these countries were part of the Holy Roman Empire.
+But really they did pretty much whatever they wanted to.

 Counts of Canossa

-The biggest of these countries was Canossa, and in 1000 AD Boniface III was the Count of Canossa.
-Count Boniface ruled not just Canossa itself, but also many other cities of northern Italy including Genoa, Florence, and Pisa.
+The biggest of these countries was Canossa.
+And in 1000 AD Boniface III was the Count of Canossa.
+Count Boniface ruled not just Canossa itself, but also many other cities of northern Italy.
+Some of those cities were Genoa, Florence, and Pisa.

 Matilda of Canossa inherits power

 Matilda took power in the middle of a big fight between the Holy Roman Emperor, Henry, and the Pope over who should have more power.
-Matilda took the Pope’s side, and succeeded in fighting Henry off in several battles (though she lost some battles too).
+Matilda took the Pope’s side.
+She succeeded in fighting Henry off in several battles (though she lost some battles too).

 What happened after Matilda of Canossa died?

-Matilda of Canossa married again about 1090 (when she was 44 years old and maybe didn’t have to worry about pregnancy anymore), to Welf V, who also supported the Pope.
-She continued to rule her lands, until she died of gout in 1115, when she was nearly 70 years old.
-When she died, many of the cities she had ruled became independent – this was the beginning of the independence of Florence, Pisa, Genoa, and many other cities in northern Italy.
+Matilda of Canossa married again about 1090.
+By that time she was 44 years old and maybe didn’t have to worry about pregnancy anymore.
+She married Welf V, who also supported the Pope.
+She continued to rule her lands until she died of gout in 1115, when she was nearly 70 years old.